ojask923/Chatbot/README.md

-# ⚡ Simple Local Chatbot
+# ⚡ Fastapi Langgraph Chatbot

 A clean, modern, and lightweight local chatbot built with **FastAPI** and **LangGraph**.